Our Services

 • Routine Self-Care

 Persistent or extreme limb heaviness—especially if accompanied by chest pain, sudden weakness, numbness or vision changes—could signal a medical issue.
-If you're experiencing concerning symptoms and want to understand what might be happening, try Ubie's free Medically approved LLM Symptom Checker Chat Bot to help guide your next steps.
+If you're uncertain about your symptoms, Ubie's free AI symptom checker can help you understand what might be causing them and guide your next steps.
 Track your symptoms: duration, triggers, relief strategies, and speak to a doctor about anything that could be life threatening or serious.

 A healthcare professional can rule out conditions like blood flow problems, nerve compression or autoimmune disorders.